adamkozak/ADA2017-project/README.md

 _This data story is from the authors' course project for the [Applied Data Analysis](https://dlab.epfl.ch/teaching/fall2017/cs401/) course at the [École Polytechnique Fédérale de Lausanne](https://www.epfl.ch/), from Fall of 2017._

 User reviews on [Amazon.com](https://www.amazon.com/) are a source of interesting insight into people's behavior on the internet.
-We, the authors, decided to take a look into book reviews on Amazon over a period of time, to find answers to questions that interest us:
+We decided to take a look into book reviews on Amazon over a period of time, to find answers to questions that interest us:

-## Research questions:
+**Research questions:**

 + How can negativeness or positiveness of reviews and ratings influence the popularity of a book?